situmtech/situm-android-getting-started/README.md

 ###Step 2: Get an instance of SitumDataManager

 Now that you have correctly configured your Android project, you can start writting your application's code.
+In this sample project, all this code has been included in the file [SitumMainActivity.java] (https://github.com/situmtech/situm-android-getting-started/blob/master/app/src/main/java/es/situm/gettingstarted/SitumMainActivity.java)

-To do so, the first step is to configure your SitumDataManager class, which will give you access to your building's data.
+First of all, you must configure your SitumDataManager class, which will give you access to your building's data (list of buildings, floorplans, points of interest, etc.).
 There are two ways of doing this:

 #### Option 1: Using your email address and APIKEY.

+This is the recommended option and the one that we have implemented in this project.
+To do so, include the following code in your application (e.g. in your main activity).

 ```
 SitumDataManager dataManager = SitumLogin.login("test@situm.es","api_key");